 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+However, material weaknesses or significant deficiencies may exist that were not identified.

-2309 Riverside Drive • P.O.
-Box 3424 • Danville, VA 24543 • 434/792-3220 • Fax 434/792-8604
+2309 Riverside Drive · P.O.
+Box 3424 · Danville, VA 24543 · 434/792-3220 · Fax 434/792-8604